geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

    .. image:: ./image/full-report.png

-   - Since you are running teamengine inside a container, the localhost in the url of geoserver for the tests can't be used, for that, get the ip of host where the geoserver is running.
+   - Since you are running teamengine inside a container, the localhost in the URL of GeoServer for the tests can't be used, for that, get the IP address of the host where the GeoServer is running.
 You will use it later.

    - after you log in to teamengine webUI you have to create a session.